Chinese Dream: Xi Jinping

 Xi's use of the slogan ties national and personal prosperity together to evoke a patriotic goal based on Chinese peoples' efforts to build better lives for their families.
 In May 2013, Xi Jinping called upon young people "to dare to dream, work assiduously to fulfill the dreams and contribute to the revitalization of the nation."
 He called upon all levels of the Party and the government to facilitate favorable conditions for their career development.
 Xi told young people to "cherish the glorious youth, strive with pioneer spirit and contribute their wisdom and energy to the realization of the Chinese dream."

+In 2013, the International Department of the Chinese Communist Party published The Roadmap of the 18th CPC National Congress and the China Dream, which sought to explain the China Dream concept to foreign audiences.
+It contended that Chinese culture had been "structurally disadvantaged" from a global perspective, but now Chinese culture "walks abroad."

 According to an opinion piece by Robert Lawrence Kuhn, published by China's state-controlled newspaper China Daily, the Chinese Dream has four parts: "strong China", "civilized China", "harmonious China", and "beautiful China".
 Khun states, "the Chinese dream is described as achieving the 'Two 100s'", a concept promoted by Xi Jinping, adding, "The material goal of China becoming a 'moderately well-off society' by about 2020" and "The modernization goal of China becoming a fully developed nation by about 2050".

 The Economist reported that Xi "had seen the American dream up close, having spent a couple of weeks in 1985 with a rural family in Iowa.
-(He revisited them during a trip to America last year as leader-in-waiting.)"
+(He revisited them later during a trip to America as leader-in-waiting.)"
 Since the idea was put forward by Xi in November 2012 and repeated by him on numerous important occasions, the CCP's propaganda chief, Liu Yunshan, has directed that the concept of the Chinese Dream be incorporated into school textbooks.